greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/ports_and_protocols.md

----
-title: Greenplum Database Ports and Protocols
+# Greenplum Database Ports and Protocols
----

 Lists network ports and protocols used within the Greenplum cluster.